 For this job, I was called by an agent who offered the position as an opportunity for me and I took it.

-A lot of agencies are really helpful.
-There are agents that really show that they are interested in you and find the best opportunity suited for you as a candidate.
+Agencies are really helpful and show that they are interested in you and find the best opportunity suited for you as a candidate.

 A few short weeks after making that move, I got my ITC results and I was amazed when I realized that I passed.

-I was alone, I had not made many friends yet, I had no one to share that moment with but I was one step closer to achieving the CA dream.
+I was alone.
+I didn’t make many friends yet and I had no one to share that moment with but I was one step closer to achieving the CA dream.

 Now the last exam was APC course.
 I was fortunate that PWC covered the cost of the APC course, so I went on to do that.
 The support was amazing, being with a group of people with a common goal of qualifying as CA’s.